Nancy Etcoff

-Nancy Etcoff (born 1955) is an American psychologist and researcher at Harvard University.
-Etcoff has maintained a private practice in psychology, and taught classes about the mind, brain, behavior, and aesthetics at Harvard Medical School.
-Etcoff is best known for her 1999 book Survival of the Prettiest: the Science of Beauty arguing for a biological basis for beauty linked to evolutionary psychology.
+Nancy Etcoff (born 1955) is an American psychologist at Harvard University, where she has taught classes about the mind, brain, behavior, and aesthetics.
+Etcoff is best known for her 1999 book Survival of the Prettiest: the Science of Beauty, which argues for a biological basis for human beauty linked to evolutionary psychology.
+In addition, she works at Massachusetts General Hospital.

 Education

 Etcoff earned her B.A from Brown University.
 She initially studied comparative literature before switching her major to psychology.
 She received an M.Ed. from Harvard University and earned her Ph.D. in psychology at Boston University.
-After this, she completed her postdoctoral fellowship in brain and cognitive sciences at the Massachusetts Institute of Technology.
+After this, she completed her postdoctoral fellowship in brain and cognitive sciences at the Massachusetts Institute of Technology (MIT).

 Work and research

 Etcoff is an associate professor of Harvard Medical School and works as a psychologist at the Massachusetts General Hospital.
 Etcoff serves as the director of the Psychiatric Neuroimaging Laboratories Program in Aesthetics and Well-Being, and is on the advisory board of the Peabody Essex Museum.